encoredev/encore/docs/deploy/security.md

 Encore's security practices are informed by our team's decades-long experience working with payments, and other sensitive systems, at Spotify, Google, and Monzo.

-This expertise has also been used when designing the Encore framework, ensuring that building secure applications is more convenient than building insecure ones.
+This expertise has also been used when designing the Encore infrastructure SDK, ensuring that building secure applications is more convenient than building insecure ones.

 For example, Encore's [secrets management](/docs/primitives/secrets) gives you an incredibly simple way of using secret keys, while at the same time providing